rrroy5640/RecruitmentManager/docs/HR_System_SRS_v1.0_2024-10-01.md

 #### **3.1.8 Configuration Management**

-- **Description**: Allow HR to configure recruitment processes and system settings.
+- **Description**: Allow HR to configure system settings and job-specific recruitment processes.
 - **Priority**: High
 - **Use Case**:
   1. HR logs into the admin interface.
+  2. For global settings:
-  2. Navigates to "Workflow Configuration."
+     a.
+Navigates to "System Configuration."
+     b.
+Configures global settings like email templates, user roles, etc.
+  3. For job-specific workflow:
+     a.
+Navigates to "Job Posting Management."
+     b.
+Selects a job posting to create or edit.
+     c.
+In the job posting form, configures the "Recruitment Workflow" section.
-  3. Sets the number of interview stages and defines each stage.
+     d.
+Sets the number of interview stages and defines each stage for this specific job.
   4. Saves the configuration.
-  5. System updates to reflect the new workflow.
+  5. System updates to reflect the new configurations.
 - **Preconditions**: User has admin permissions.
-- **Postconditions**: System operates according to the new configurations.
+- **Postconditions**: System operates according to the new configurations, with job postings having their own specific workflows.

 ### **3.2 Non-functional Requirements**

 #### **3.2.1 Performance**

+1. **Response Time**
-- **The system shall respond to user actions within 2 seconds under normal load conditions.**
+   - The system shall respond to user actions within 2 seconds under normal load conditions.
+   - Page load time shall not exceed 3 seconds for 90% of page requests.
+   - API response time shall be under 500ms for 95% of requests.

+2. **Throughput**
-- **Shall support at least 500 concurrent users.**
+   - The system shall support at least 500 concurrent users.
+   - The system shall handle at least 100 job applications per minute during peak times.

+3. **Database Performance**
+   - Database queries shall execute in less than 100ms for 95% of requests.
+   - Write operations to the database shall complete in less than 200ms for 95% of operations.

+4. **File Upload/Download**
+   - Resume upload time shall not exceed 5 seconds for files up to 10MB in size.
+   - Document retrieval (e.g., resumes, cover letters) shall complete within 3 seconds.

+5. **Search Performance**
+   - Job search results shall be returned within 1 second for 90% of searches.
+   - Candidate database searches shall return results within 2 seconds for 90% of searches.

+6. **Scalability**
+   - The system shall maintain these performance metrics while scaling to handle a 200% increase in load.

+7. **Reporting**
+   - Generation of standard reports shall complete within 5 seconds for 90% of requests.
+   - Complex analytical reports shall complete within 30 seconds.

+8. **Batch Processing**
+   - Nightly batch processes (e.g., data aggregation, cleanup) shall complete within a 4-hour window.

+9. **Notification Delivery**
+   - Email notifications shall be sent within 1 minute of the triggering event for 95% of cases.

+10. **AI/ML Operations**
+    - Resume parsing and analysis shall complete within 10 seconds for 90% of resumes.

+11. **Monitoring and Alerts**
+    - The system shall provide real-time performance monitoring.
+    - Alerts shall be generated within 1 minute if performance metrics fall below specified thresholds.

+These performance metrics shall be measured and maintained under the following conditions:
+- Normal business hours load (9 AM to 5 PM local time).
+- Peak load periods (e.g., immediately after posting a new job).
+- Across different geographical regions where the system is deployed.

+Performance testing shall be conducted regularly to ensure these metrics are consistently met.

 #### **3.2.2 Security**